MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Model Based Sonification
 Here, a data set is used to construct a virtual data object in a state of equilibrium condition.
 The object is then allowed to be disturbed by human interaction which transfers the energy and produces a temporal signal that can be sonified.
 It has many benifits over parameter mapping sonification.
 It is generally applicable for any type of data set.
 It facilitates interpretation, and the interaction with data is built-in via excitation.
-It can be useful in creating more complex sounds due to holistic dependencies etc. The figure below is derived from chapter 16 from <a href="https://sonification.de/handbook/" target="_blank">'The Sonification Handbook'</a>.
+It can be useful in creating more complex sounds due to holistic dependencies etc.

 <figure>
 <img src="/assets/img/mbs.png" width = "100%" align="center" />